xinzhan/core-services.en/help/interface/experience-cloud.md

 ## Globally search for objects and entities

-The global search enables you to find any searchable business object or entity in a seamless, consistent, one-click experience.
+The global search enables you to find searchable business objects or entities in a seamless, consistent, one-click experience.
 This search surfaces your recently accessed objects.

 ![](assets/platform-search.png)

+>![NOTE]
+>
-This search is available only to Experience Platform users.
+>The global search is available only to Experience Platform users.

 ## Manage account preferences {#preferences}